 In between July-August 2017 I attended a 6-week placement in a private MSK clinic which was my first period of adaptation experience in order to obtain the HCPC registration.
 Due to the nature of a private outpatient clinic, the majority of injuries I was treating were: whiplash, ankle sprains, shoulder impingement syndrome or tennis elbow.
-My caseload was gradually getting bigger the more experience I had.
+My caseload was gradually getting bigger the more experience I had, and I realised the importance of seeking healthcare dissertation help to better understand the theoretical aspects underlying my practical experiences.

 From the second week of practice I started to perform initial assessments independently with patients, suggesting the personalised, person-centred SMART goals and treatment plans.
 With increasing confidence I was planning individualised treatment programmes for patients based on the current evidence and clinical reasoning skills.